ucopacme/start-here/docs/git_setup.rst

 - repositories can not be made publicly accessible
 - cross-account access to repos is difficult to configure
-- ssh access requires credential-helper setup
 - does not itegrate will with some IDEs when using access keys or sts tokens
+- ssh access requires additional git config setup

 CodeCommit credential-helper setup